milo168/ECE209TimeStamp/index.md

 Since the experiments can take a long time even using many computation resources, like for SyncWISE "It will take about 5 hours using 32 Intel i9-9980XE CPU @ 3.00GHz cores" for simulated shifts and "It will take 10 hours using 32 Intel i9-9980XE CPU @ 3.00GHz cores" for real shifts, we plan to explore video-accelerometry and audio-IMU data on them first.

-#### Explore how long time shift they can handle and how short data they need
+#### Explore how long time shift and how short data they can handle

 TimeAwareness introduce at most 1000ms and 2000ms shifts in their 10-Sec training and testing data respectively, and it can preserve classifier accuracy at most 600ms of timing error.
 For SyncWISE, they generate a synthetic testing dataset based on S2S-Sync dataset by adding random offsets in the range [-3 sec, 3 sec].
 And the original offsets of S2S-Sync dataset have a complex distribution, with an average offset of 21s, max offset of 180s, and min offset of 387ms.
 S2S-Sync dataset have 163 video clips of 45.2 hours, which means the average period of each clip is 998.28s.

-Figure 7 TimeAwareness
+We will explore and compare how long time shift TimeAwareness and SyncWISE can handle given the same data of the same length.
+Besides, we will gradually reduce the length of the data and record their performance changes to see how short data they can handle.

 #### Explore how short data they need